u-hunfeld/workflows_project/README.md

 nf-core/workflowhunfeldruhland was originally written by Ulrike Hunfeld, Michael Ruhland.

-We thank the following people for their extensive assistance in the development of this pipeline:
+We thank the following people for their extensive assistance in the development of this pipeline: Our great tutors (and the coffee machine).

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->